thelazylamaGit/Portfolio/README.md

-This is just a quick portfolio of some of the code ive written, a large majority has been written for unity games ive made for fun.
+This is a quick portfolio of some work i've done.
+The quality varies because a lot is from when i was just starting out.